Psiphon-Inc/psiphon-website/README.md

 Note that `ttURL` could also be used for files other than images.
 Video?
 CSS?

+## Using Google Analytics

+Google Analytics is not enabled by default, but can be enabled by adding a file to `src/files/assets/` named `google-analytics-id` containing the Google Analytics tracking ID (like `UA-XXXXX-XX`) that should be used.

 ## Docpad Tips and Caveats

 ### Metadata